 Set up in 1926 as an auxiliary organ of the League of Nations, the Institute was, following the demise of the League, re-established in 1940 on the basis of a multilateral agreement, the UNIDROIT Statute.

 Membership of UNIDROIT is restricted to States acceding to the UNIDROIT Statute.
-UNIDROIT's 63 member States are drawn from the five continents and represent a variety of different legal, economic and political systems as well as different cultural backgrounds.
+UNIDROIT’s 65 Member States are drawn from the five continents and represent a variety of different legal, economic and political systems as well as different cultural backgrounds.

-The Institute is financed by annual contributions from its member States which are fixed by the General Assembly in addition to a basic annual contribution from the Italian Government.
+The Institute is financed by annual contributions from its Member States which are fixed by the General Assembly.
 Extra-budgetary contributions may be made to fund specific projects or activities.

 UNIDROIT has an essentially three-tiered structure, made up of a Secretariat, a Governing Council and a General Assembly.
 The Secretariat is the executive organ of UNIDROIT responsible carrying out its Work Programme from day to day.
 It is headed by a Secretary-General appointed by the Governing Council on the nomination of the President of the Institute.
 The Secretary-General is assisted by a team of international civil servants and supporting staff.